 CITIZEN CONTACT: Kristopher Weiss

 Ohio EPA Seeks Comments on Urban Setting Designation for Lorain County Property

-Ohio EPA is considering a request to grant an urban setting designation (USD) for a 31-acre property located at 377 Woodland Avenue in Elyria.
-A USD application for the commercial/industrial property was submitted by Groundwater & Environmental Services Inc. on behalf of Moen Inc. The Agency is seeking public comments before making a final decision.
+Ohio EPA is considering a request to grant an Urban Setting Designation (USD) for the Garden Street Redevelopment Property, an industrial and residential area located at 1 through 264 Woodford Avenue and 856/864 Garden Street in Elyria.
+A USD application for the 45 acre property was submitted by ARCADIS U.S. Inc., on behalf of the city of Elyria.
+The Agency is seeking public comments before making a final decision.

 Granting a USD would reduce ground water cleanup requirements, lower costs and promote economic redevelopment while still protecting public health and the environment.
 Ohio EPA can approve the USD if a state-certified environmental professional verifies that USD requirements are met and existing or future ground water uses have been evaluated.

 Under the VAP, a volunteer may clean up contaminated property in Ohio without the risk of state civil liability.
 A certified professional must review the cleanup to verify that it meets VAP standards before Ohio EPA issues a covenant not to sue.
 Ohio EPA has access to cleaned-up properties and documents and audits at least one-fourth of the properties to confirm that cleanup standards are met.